-Audun Botterud is an Energy Systems Engineer in the Center for Energy, Environmental and Economic Systems Analysis.
+Audun Botterud is a Principal Energy Systems Engineer in the Center for Energy, Environmental and Economic Systems Analysis.
 His research focuses on modeling and analysis of electricity markets and power systems, using a variety of mathematical optimization and simulation methods.
 He is particularly interested in decision making under uncertainty as it pertains to the planning and operation of power and energy systems.

 Botterud is a co-developer of two licensed software tools: EMCAS (Electricity Market Complex Adaptive Systems) and ARGUS-PRIMA (Prediction Intelligent Machine).